Think of it as quality control for your audio plugin. It loads your plugin as a DAW would, runs myriad tests against it, and reports any problems.

 Pluginval Tip 1: Compile locally

-You could download and run the latest release from GitHub — but in order to efficiently debug and resolve issues that pluginval unearths, you’ll want to run it in a debugger.
+However, to efficiently debug and resolve issues that pluginval unearths, you’ll need to start to running it locally in a debugger.

 Pluginval Tip 2: Run it in CI